Our Philosophy on End of Life Services

-We are the only medical profession that has the potential to be involved with our patients for the entire length of their lives.
-Death is part of the cycle of experience we can expect with each client.
-Euthanasia offers us the chance to validate the precious relationship shared by the family and their beloved pet.
+We are one of the few medical professions that has the potential to be involved with our patients for the entire length of their lives.
+Death is part of the cycle of experience we can expect with our pets.
+Euthanasia (from the Ancient Greek words meaning ‘good’ and ‘death’) offers us the chance to validate the precious relationship shared by the family and their beloved pet.
 Euthanasia is a gift we give those animals whose quality of life is compromised—we can offer relief from pain, relief from unrelenting discomfort, and relief from suffering.

 What To Expect When Saying Goodbye